 SWC is committed to providing an academic and work environment free of discrimination & harassment.
 All complaints of unlawful discrimination or harassment, including disability discrimination and sexual misconduct, are filed with the Human Resources Compliance Coordinator in the Office of the Vice President for Human Resources under Administrative Procedure (AP) 3430 - Prohibition of Harassment & Discrimination.
 This procedure describes the process for investigation and resolution of complaints of unlawful discrimination, including sexual misconduct, by or against any employee or student.

 Students enrolled in nursing or allied health course clinical requirements in a healthcare setting (acute care, ambulatory setting, pre-hospital setting or long-term care) in the San Diego region must meet the San Diego Consortium regulations regarding completed immunizations.
 These immunizations are required to protect all patients but especially the immune-compromised patients from contacting illness or disease from the students.
 Students in programs other than nursing or allied health are not required to provide proof of vaccination or immunization.
-Follow this link for more infomration on vaccination requirements for students.
+For more infomration see vaccination requirements for students.

 Student Financial Assistance

-Institutions are required disclose their contract to this third party service provider - SWC's contract, Student Accoutn Data, Contract Monetary Consideration, Compliance Handbook and Due Diligence Arrestation with BankMobile can be viewed here.
+Institutions are required to disclosed their contract to this third party service provider -View SWC contract, Student Account Data, Contract Monetary Consideration, Compliance Handbook and Due Diligence Arrestation with BankMobile at Southwestern College Client Contracts & Profile SWC's.